 What we don’t: Less stable and secure than Chaco’s Z/Cloud above.

 Choosing the right sports sandal is an exercise in prioritization, and Teva’s Terra Fi 5 Universal is a nice option for those looking for an effective balance of weight, comfort, and long-term durability.
-For reference, at 1 pound 12.5 ounces, the Terra Fi undercuts options like Chaco’s Z/Cloud (1 lb.
-14 oz.) but checks in considerably heavier than designs like Ecco’s Yucatan (1 lb.
-4 oz.) and Teva’s own Hurricane XLT2 (1 lb.
+For reference, at 1 pound 10 ounces (1 lb.
+4 oz. for the women's version), the Terra Fi undercuts options like Chaco’s Z/Cloud (1 lb.
+14 oz.) but checks in heavier than designs like Teva’s own Hurricane XLT2 (1 lb.
 4.5 oz.) above.
-However, with the added heft come upgrades in all-around quality and hiking capabilities, including a molded PU midsole with a notch at the back to keep your heel in place (and provide a touch of protection), a thick and tacky rubber outsole with deep lugs, and a TPU shank for added stability and support while hiking over uneven terrain.
+However, with the added heft comes upgrades in all-around quality and hiking capabilities, including a molded PU midsole with a notch at the back to keep your heel in place and provide some added protection.
+This pair also features a hefty rubber outsole with deep lugs, and a TPU shank for stability and support while hiking over uneven terrain.

-Overall, the Terra Fi 5 Universal is a well-rounded option for summer hiking with good arch support and a nicely padded build, hardwearing construction, and effective strap layout that’s lined for added comfort and blister prevention.
-That said, the large bracket that connects the straps on the outside of the ankle can cause some pinching and rubbing (this will certainly vary based on foot and ankle shape).
-And from a value perspective, we have a hard time recommending the Teva over Chaco’s Z/Cloud, which costs $5 less, does a better job locking the entire foot down (the Teva leaves much of the midfoot exposed), and comes in a wider assortment of colorways.
+Overall, the Terra Fi 5 Universal is a well-rounded option for summer hiking with good arch support and a nicely padded build, hardwearing construction, and an effective strap layout that’s lined for added comfort and blister prevention.
+That said, the large bracket that connects the straps on the outside of the ankle can cause some pinching and rubbing for certain foot shapes.
+And from a value perspective, we have a hard time recommending the Teva over Chaco’s Z/Cloud, which costs $5 less, does a better job locking the entire foot down, and comes in a wider assortment of colorways and model options.
 But the Teva is no slouch, and if you like the styling or prefer Velcro over buckle adjustments, it’s a perfectly viable alternative.

 See the Men's Teva Terra Fi 5 Universal See the Women's Teva Terra Fi 5 Universal